-Italy's new coronavirus cases are slowing.
-How soon will normal life returns?
+Italy’s new coronavirus cases are slowing.
+How soon will normal life return?

-The temptation, for a cooped-up and stressed-out country, is to embrace the first sign that the crisis may be easing at last.
+The temptation, for a cooped-up and stressed-out country, is to embrace the first sign that the crisis may at last be easing.

-But while President Trump has talked about revving up the U.S. economy by Easter, Italy has set no such timetable — and experts say the nation, if it loosens its guard, is still at risk of the virus resuming its extraordinary, deadly trajectory.
+But while President Trump has talked about revving up the U.S. economy by Easter, Italy has set no such timetable — and experts say the nation is still at risk of the virus resuming its extraordinary, deadly trajectory.

-Italy was the first Western country to contend with a mass-scale outbreak and order a lockdown.
-But it is now at the forefront of a more delicate calculation, in trying to figure out how long the restrictions should last.
+Italy was the first Western country to contend with a mass outbreak and order a lockdown.
+But it is now at the forefront in making a more delicate calculation: figuring out how long the restrictions should last.

 “If we loosen [restrictions] too early, we risk to jeopardize all the results,” said Roberto Burioni, a professor of microbiology and virology at Vita-Salute San Raffaele University in Milan.
 “My recommendation is: Don’t go after wishful thinking.
 You have to face the reality” of an extended lockdown.